mrOranger/RxJs/README.md

 ### Architectural Concepts

-RxJs works on **stream** that is the data flowing process between the source who emits data and who is observing the emitted values, between these two entities there is a **pipeline**, that is a set of operators performed between the emission of the data and the observation of them.

-Respect to Promise, a stream is a **lazy data flow**, thus it will start to emit values only if someone has been registered and is observing them, on the other hand, a Promise starts to emit values as soon as is triggered in the normal program's execution flow.
+RxJs works on **Stream** that is the <u>data flowing process between the source who emits data and who is observing the emitted values</u>, between these two entities there is a **Pipeline**, that is a set of operators performed between the emission of the data and the observation of them.
+Respect to Promise, a stream is a **Lazy Data Flow**, thus it will start to emit values only if someone has been registered and is observing them, on the other hand, a Promise starts to emit values as soon as is triggered in the normal program's execution flow.

 Moreover, a stream does not depends on the program's execution flow, that is, it can be triggered many times in the future and will stop its execution only when no one is observing.